sumaris-net/sumaris-doc/projects/sfa/crr/sfa-crr-25-001-meeting-minutes-2025-01-29.md

 SIH upgrade from 2.8.12 to 2.9.29

 - Pending issues
-  - Modal windows to be developed
+  - Modal windows to be fixed
 - Schedule
   - Tests to be performed soon